osamashehta/Quote-Generator/README.md

 ## Technologies Used
 - **HTML5**: For the structure of the web page.
 - **CSS3**: For styling and responsive design.
+- **Bootstrap 5**: For responsive layout and pre-designed components.
 - **JavaScript**: For functionality and interactivity.

 ![HTML5 Badge](https://img.shields.io/badge/HTML5-orange?logo=html5)